 Kings Dominion has an impressive trio of launched coasters.
 Volcano, The Blast Coaster uses magnetic induction to snake riders in and out of a belching molten mountain.
 Suspended from the track, the inverted coaster features two launches and reaches impressive speeds of 70 mph.

-The queue for the other launched coaster, the indoor Flight of Fear, winds through a flying saucer.
+The queue for the indoor launched coaster, Flight of Fear, winds through a flying saucer.
 The ride itself doesn't do much to tell any kind of story.
-Like Disney's Rock and Roller Coaster, it does have a pulse-quickening launch into darkness that is a wild rush.
+Like Disney's Rock 'n' Roller Coaster, it does have a pulse-quickening launch into darkness that is a wild rush.
 But after accelerating to 54 mph, the short ride peters out.